riffomonas/code_club/_posts/2020-05-21-so-cold-in-dexter.md

 	print(n=30)
 ```

 If you had any growth after the 18th of the month, that would be a surprise (90% of the years have had a frost on the 18th or before).
+This is about two weeks longer than the Gardening in the Mitten suggested.
+I suspect they used the 5th because 10% of the years had a frost on that day or earlier.
 </div>